Skip to content

 The docker-compose file in the aiida/docker directory of the repository includes a keycloak instance with a preconfigured user named aiida, with the password aiida.

-The preconfigured Keycloak includes an EDDIE realm with the AIIDA client, that is used for authentication.
-The client secret of the AIIDA client is set to REPLACE_ME and can be regenerated in the admin console, which is reachable at http://localhost:8888.
+The preconfigured Keycloak includes an AIIDA realm with the AIIDA client, that is used for authentication.
+The client secret of the AIIDA client is set to REPLACE_ME and can be regenerated in the Keycloak admin console, which is reachable at http://localhost:8888.
 The keycloak admin user is configured in the .env file and has by default the username admin and the password admin.

 If a different Keycloak instance should be used, it can be configured in the application.yml file or using environment variables.